J9ck/j9ck/README.md

 ## 🧠 Conquering the Python Universe! 🧠

 Behold the battlefield where I'm conquering Python, pushing my mind to its limits.
-Challenges may try to thwart me, but I'll never back down!
+It's pretty difficult, but I am trying!

 ## 🤝 Ready to Collide in Cosmic Collaboration! 🤝